-• There are three additional levels of appeal after Level 2, for a total of five levels of appeal.
+- There are three additional levels of appeal after Level 2, for a total of five levels of appeal.
 If reviewers say no to your Level 2 Appeal, you can choose whether to accept that decision or whether to go on to Level 3 and make another appeal.
-At Level 3, your appeal is reviewed by an Administrative Law Judge or attorney adjudicator.

-• Section 10 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.
+At Level 3, your appeal is reviewed by an Administrative Law Judge or attorney adjudicator. - Section 10 of this chapter tells you more about the process for Level 3, 4, and 5 Appeals.